 Georgia started her training at Myerscough College in January 2017.
 She is based at our Glusburn Surgery.
 Georgia passed her nursing exams and qualified in 2019.

 Charlotte was first interested in veterinary nursing at the age of 14.
 At 16yrs old she got her first job as a trainee nurse where she stayed for 5 1/2yrs before joining Ashlands working for previous owners Pam Braithwaite & Geoff & Geraldine Hale.
 She has worked for Andy & Anne since they took over the practice in 2000, apart from a brief absence when she went to work for a pet insurance company as a veterinary advisor.
 She now works part time at Ilkley dividing her time between reception and nursing duties.

 Megan is caring for the day to day husbandry needs of our patients, ensuring that they are kept clean and comfortable.
-She has enrolled with Myerscough College and is hoping to start a veterinary nurse training course.
+She has enrolled with Myerscough College and started a veterinary nurse training course in January 2019.

 Client Services Manager

 Judith started at Ashlands in 2005 having previously worked at a doctor's surgery.
 She has two pets, a rescue cat from Cats Protection who is now 14 years old and is getting very grumpy in his old age and 7 year old Parson Russell terrier who is the cause of her cat's bad moods.
 She has two grown up sons.